Archive for Houghton Mifflin

 Why?

-Like most critics, I usually find it easier to identify the causes of failure than the sources of success; that’s what reviewers are for, right?
+the sources of success; that’s what reviewers are for, right?
 It was harder this time, though, given Pyle’s long record of wonderful publications.
 Soon enough I found myself concentrating more on the book’s failure to excite than on the events it recounts.
 What happened?

 It wasn’t just the occasional editorial lapse, as when the well-known state park in southeast Arizona is called “Pacheco” rather than “Picacho Peak” or when Tom Beatty of hummingbird fame is called “Bentley.”
 Instead, I think Mariposa’s failure to excite lies in its single-mindedness, in the static nature of its subject, and in a certain narrative solipsism.
 Let me explain: